pgspider/influxdb_fdw/README.md

 Opening issues and pull requests on GitHub are welcome.

 ## License
-Portions Copyright (c) 2018-2021, TOSHIBA CORPORATION Portions Copyright (c) 2011-2016, EnterpriseDB Corporation
+Copyright (c) 2018, TOSHIBA CORPORATION
+Copyright (c) 2011-2016, EnterpriseDB Corporation

 Permission to use, copy, modify, and distribute this software and its documentation for any purpose, without fee, and without a written agreement is hereby granted, provided that the above copyright notice and this paragraph and the following two paragraphs appear in all copies.